Free Trial Software Downloads UPX Unpacker

 Write Your Own Custom Plug-ins

-The Upack Unpacker plug-in unpacks only files compressed with Upack.
+The Upack Unpacker plug-in specializes in unpacking files compressed with Upack only.
 Consult the PE Explorer help for the plug-in API: you can write your own custom start-up processing plug-in for crypted files handling or unpacking the packed files.
 Using the Plug-in Manager, you can set priority of executing plug-ins: Menu Tools | Plug-in Manager.

 Feature Tour